 I build businesses, ministries, and confidence in others.
 I build my body, I build books, I build customer bases, Group memberships, and Page likes.
 I don’t know why God wired me this way but I dream of new concepts to build my company, Alarm Security, and new ideas to encourage others and to point them to Jesus.
 I also have a passion to build basketball skills in those who want to improve their game.

-These are the things I build.
+These are some of the things I build.

 In regard to evangelism, my drive to build up a ministry has been evident since middle school.
 Even before memes were memes, if we go back to the 1990’s, there was a spot on my kitchen wall which had numerous pushpin holes from me tacking up scriptures.
 We were too poor for a printer, or a computer, so when I read my Bible I would fold a piece of paper in half, write a verse, and then pin it to the wall a few times a week.
 Our house had the foot-traffic of Grand Central Station so I knew someone would read it.